PHLAK/docker-mumble/README.md

 ### Running the container

-In order to persist configuration data when upgrading your running server container you should create a data-only container.
+In order to persist configuration data when upgrading your container you should create a named data volume.
 This is not required but is _highly_ recommended.

-    docker create --name mumble-data phlak/mumble echo "Data-only container for Mumble server"
+    docker volume create --name mumble-data

 After the data-only container has been created run your server container with shared volumes from the data-only container:

-    docker run -d -p 64738:64738 -p 64738:64738/udp --volumes-from mumble-data --name mumble-server phlak/mumble
+    docker run -d -p 64738:64738 -p 64738:64738/udp -v mumble-data:/etc/mumble --name mumble-server phlak/mumble

 ##### Optional 'docer run' arguments